Skip to content

 • Treated as a Target-type deviation.

-• SDCIO only reports these deviations; no corrective action is taken.
+• SDC only reports these deviations; no corrective action is taken.

 2. NOT-APPLIED